 Skip to main content

-Getting to know the language of Ph+ CML
+Getting to know the language of Philadelphia chromosome-positive chronic myeloid leukemia (Ph+ CML) in chronic phase

-BCR-ABL1: An abnormal gene that causes Ph+ CML.
-The BCR-ABL1 gene is formed when pieces of the 9 and 22 chromosomes swap places, creating a damaged protein—also called BCR-ABL.
+BCR::ABL1: An abnormal gene that causes Ph+ CML.
+The BCR::ABL1 gene is formed when pieces of the 9 and 22 chromosomes swap places, creating an abnormal protein called BCR-ABL.

 Bone marrow: Soft, sponge-like tissue at the center of most bones responsible for creating blood cells.

-Chromosome: Within a cell, these long strands contain bundles of coded instructions for creating and controlling cells.
+Chromosome: Found within a cell, these long strands contain bundles of coded instructions for creating and controlling cells.

 Chronic myeloid leukemia (CML): Beginning in the bone marrow, this blood cancer causes an overproduction of damaged white blood cells.

-Chronic phase: The first phase of CML progression when the number of white blood cells is elevated but may not result in symptoms.
+Chronic phase (CP): The first phase of CML progression when the number of white blood cells is elevated but may not result in symptoms.

 Complete blood count (CBC) test: Measures the number and different types of blood cells.